Truth and Reconciliation in Canada

 Resources at the university

-- The Aboriginal Education Council (AEC) serves as an advisory council, with input into, and impact on, Aboriginal programming and education.
-The council aims to include Aboriginal worldviews and values in university operations.
+- The Indigenous Education Council (AEC) serves as an advisory council, with input into, and impact on, Indigenous programming and education.
+The council aims to include Indigenous worldviews and values in university operations.

 - First Nations, Métis & Inuit Community Group is made up of faculty, instructors and staff from across the university who come together to learn and support each other.